alexisorellana/alexisorellana.github.io/_pages/about.md

 social: true
 ---

 Welcome!
-I am a Postdoctoral Associate at the <a href="https://wheelockpolicycenter.org" target="_blank">Wheelock Educational Policy Center</a> at Boston University.
-In September 2023, I will join the <a href="https://www.sesp.northwestern.edu" target="_blank">School of Education and Social Policy</a> at Northwestern University as a Lead Economist.
+I am a Lead Economist at the <a href="https://www.sesp.northwestern.edu" target="_blank">School of Education and Social Policy</a> at Northwestern University.

 I received my Ph.D. in Economics from the  <a href="https://www.sas.rochester.edu/eco/" target="_blank">University of Rochester</a> in 2021.

 My research interests are labor economics and the economics of education.

-Contact: <a href="mailto:borellan@bu.edu">borellan@bu.edu</a>
+Contact: <a href="mailto:boris.orellana@northwestern.edu">boris.orellana@northwestern.edu</a>

 [Curriculum Vitae]({{ site.baseurl }}/assets/pdf/Alexis Orellana - CV.pdf)